Page images

 EPUB

-1831 and benefit of the Menomonee Tribe of Indians, and to be applied by him to the education of the Children of the Menomonee Indians in such manner as he may deem most advisable.
+1831 and benefit of the Menomonee Tribe of Indians, and to be applied by him to the education of the Children of the Menomonee Indians in such manner as he deem most advisable.

 ART.
 VI.
 The Menomonee Tribe of Indians shall be at liberty to hunt and fish on the lands they have now ceded to the United States, on the east side of For River and Green Bay, with the same privileges they at present enjoy, until it be surveyed and offered for sale by the President, they conducting themselves peaceably and orderly.
 The Chiefs and Warriors of the Menomonee Nation, acting under the authority and on behalf of their Tribe, solemnly pledge themselves to preserve peace and harmony between their People and the Government of The United States for ever.
 They neither acknowledge the power nor protection of any other State or People.
 A departure from this pledge by any portion of their Tribe, shall be a forfeiture of the protection of the United States, Government, and their annuities will cease.
-In thus declaring their friendship for the United States, however, the Me nomonee Tribe of Indians, having the most implicit confidence in their great Father, the President the United States, desire that he will, as a kind and faithful guardian of their welfare, direct the Provisions of this Compact to be carried into immediate effect The Menomonee Chiefs request that such part of it as relates to the New York Indians, be immediately submitted to the Representatives of their Tribes; and if they refuse to accept the provision made for their benefit, and to remove upon the lands set apart for them on the west side of Fox River, that he will di rect their immediate removal from the Menomonee Country; but if they agree to accept of the liberal offer made to them by the Parties to this Compact then the Menomonee Tribe, as dutiful children of their great Father the President, will take them by the hand as brothers, and settle down with them in peace and friendship.
+In thus declaring their friendship for the United States, however, the Me nomonee Tribe of Indians, having the most implicit confidence in their great Father, the President of the United States, desire that he will, as a kind and faithful guardian of their welfare, direct the Provisions of this Compact to be carried into immediate effect The Menomonee Chiefs request that such part of it as relates to the New York Indians, be immediately submitted to the Representatives of their Tribes; and if they refuse to accept the provision made for their benefit, and to remove upon the lands set apart for them on the west side of Fox River, that he will direct their immediate removal from the Menomonee Country; but if they agree to accept of the liberal offer made to them by the Parties to this Compact then the Menomonee Tribe, as dutiful children of their great Father the President, will take them by the hand as brothers, and settle down with them in peace and friendship.

 The Boundary, as stated and defined in this Agree ment, of the Menomonee Country, with the exception of the cessions hereinbefore made to the United Sta tes, the Menomonees claim as their Country; that part of it adjoining the farming Country, on the west side